Press coverage. We need to earn more press coverage! But how?

 4. Increase site traffic and domain authority 🏎️

-Again, the main goal of a PR polling study is to garner media attention generally through online news stories or other brands linking to the study to build their own content.
+Again, the main goal of a public relations study is to garner media attention generally through online news stories or other brands linking to the study to build their own content.

-To source these findings, others will link to your company webpage as the sponsor or the study.
-In other words, your website will welcome several new backlinks.
+To source these findings, others will link to your company webpage as the sponsor of the study.
+In other words, your website will get more white hat backlinks.

-This is probably the most common question when it comes to surveys.
+This is probably the most common question when it comes to public relations surveys.

 Do I need 100 completes, 200 completes, 400 completes, 1,000 completes?